NVIDIA/DALI/docs/examples/use_cases/tensorflow/efficientdet/README.rst

-                          tensorflow – pipeline used in original EfficientDet implementation on https://github.com/google/automl/tree/master/efficientdet synthetic – like `tensorflow` pipeline type but repeats one batch endlessly dali_gpu – pipeline which uses Nvidia Data Loading Library (DALI) to run part of data preprocessing on GPUs to improve efficiency dalu_cpu – like `dali_gpu` pipeline type but restricted to run only on CPU --multi_gpu [MULTI_GPU [MULTI_GPU ...]]
+                          tensorflow – pipeline used in original EfficientDet implementation on https://github.com/google/automl/tree/master/efficientdet synthetic – like `tensorflow` pipeline type but repeats one batch endlessly dali_gpu – pipeline which uses Nvidia Data Loading Library (DALI) to run part of data preprocessing on GPUs to improve efficiency dali_cpu – like `dali_gpu` pipeline type but restricted to run only on CPU --multi_gpu [MULTI_GPU [MULTI_GPU ...]]
                           List of GPUs to use, if empty defaults to all visible GPUs.
     --seed SEED